Business, Marketing & Management

 • Teamwork skills to work effectively with others on shared goals

-Whether you are considering a number of career possibilities, are starting to think deeply about your career future or have a clear career idea in mind, it’s useful to explore the range of career possibilities available.
+Whether you are Whether you're considering a number of career possibilities, or already have a specific career path in mind, it's useful to investigate a wide range of career options.

 • Marketing Assistant